 Another great way to sneak in a variety of vegetables is by blending them into sauces!
 My daughter is currently obsessed with brown rice noodles with marinara sauce.
 My secret: you can blend almost any vegetable into a pasta sauce and no one will be able to taste a difference!
 Most recently I blended in spinach, kale, and squash, and she took down the entire plate like normal.

 The last thing that has really helped my daughter lately with consuming a wider variety of food, is adding seasonings such us onion powder or garlic powder, and letting her watch me do it!
 It not only introduces a taste that she isn’t used to, but seeing me put something new on her food also triggers her curiosity to give it a try.
 For her seasonings, I avoid anything that has added salt, sugar, or preservatives.
 Onion powder has definitely been the favorite so far!

 Many herbs and seasonings are also loaded with nutrients and antioxidants.
 If your kiddo takes a liking to turmeric, thyme, basil, oregano, cumin, and beyond—it’s a huge win.
 Their little bodies can make great use of all the nutrition in those fun spices!

 Keep getting creative and don’t get discouraged.
 Find variations of the few meals they are obsessed with so you can work in all the nutrients that they need!

-You can find more from Dr. Kasey Johnson over at her website and on her podcast, The Unlock Wellness Podcast.
+Article written by Dr. Kasey Johnson.
+You can find more from her over at her website and on her podcast, The Unlock Wellness Podcast.
 You can find more resources for vegan parenting and raising vegan kids here.
 Cover photo from Canva by Gpoint Studio.